slamora/brackets-wiki/Brackets-Coding-Conventions.md

 * Use JSDoc tags for annotations with Google's Closure Compiler Type Expressions, see https://developers.google.com/closure/compiler/docs/js-for-compiler
 * Annotations should use the /** annotation */
 * Annotate all functions

+## <a name="error_handling"></a>Exceptions/Asserts/Logging ##

+* Use exceptions when encountering an unexpected error and recovery is not possible.
+In other words, the error means that Brackets will be noticeably broken or data could be corrupted if execution continues.
+* Use `console.error()` or `console.assert()` when encountering an unexpected error that *can* be recovered from.
+In other words, an error occurred and the current operation may not complete successfully, but the overal integrity of the program is not compromised.
+* Use `console.log()` to note *unexpected* behavior that is not necessarily an error.

+**NOTE** `console.log()` should **not** be used to log general information.